MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

        ![Screenshot shows the "Your Surface" page in the Surface app.](images/shm-fig1.png)

-   - If the UEFI version is earlier than version *694.2938.768.0*, use one of the following methods to get a newer version
+   - If the UEFI version is earlier than version *694.2938.768.0*, use one of the following methods to get a newer version.

 #### Update UEFI via Windows Update